-1. Length of ownership

-How long have you owned the property?
-9 Months

-2. Council tax

-Which Council Tax band is your property in?

-3. Parking

-What are the arrangements for parking at your property?

-(Please tick all that apply)

-Garage

-Allocated parking space

-• Driveway

-Shared parking

-On street

-Resident permit

-Metered Parking

-Other (please specify):

-4. Conservation area

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+1. Length of ownership How long have you owned the property?
+19 NONTHS 2.
+Council tax Which Council Tax band is your property in?
+BAND E 3.
+Parking What are the arrangements for parking at you (Please tick all that apply) • Garage • Allocated parking space • Driveway • Shared parking • On street • Resident permit • Metered Parking • Other (please specify): JIR property?
+4. Conservation area Is your property in a designated Conservatio special architectural or historical interest, the which it is desirable to preserve or enhance) e character or appearance of \mathcal{N} \Diamond

 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Nove If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking. İ If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+No If you have answered yes , please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes , the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking. - If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-No. If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor agent. or estate 7.
-Central heating a.
+No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+2 (ii) Did this work involve any changes to the window or door openings? - (iii) Please describe the changes made to the windows doors, or patio doors approximate dates when the work was completed): (with Please give any guarantees which you received for this work to your soliciton agent. r or estate 7.
+Central heating ·a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-YS.
-If you have answered yes or partial - what kind of central heating is there?
+YES If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-YB.
-Oil Fired
+OIL CERTAS ENERGY

-If you have answered yes, pl ease answer the three questio ns below: i) When was your central hea installed? iting system or partial central l neating system 3 years (ii) Do you have a maintenan ce contract for the central hea ting system?
-No you have a maintenance con ease give details of the compa tract: - auvelly by THE TO, KE (iii) When was your maintena (Please provide the month a nce agreement last renewed? nd year).
-8. Energy Performance Certific ate Does your property have an than 10 years old?
-Energy Performance Certificat e which is less YES.
-9. Issues that may have affecte d your property a. property while you have own ood, fire or other structural daned it? the damage the subject of any No b.
-Are you aware of the existen ce of asbestos in your propert y?
+If you have answered yes, ple ease answer the three questio ns below: i) When was your central hea installed? ting system or partial central heating system 1973 (ii) Do you have a maintenand ce contract for the central hea ting system? you have a maintenance con ease give details of the compa tract: No CONTRACT S By South EAST AEATWG.
+ERVICED No nce agreement last renewed?
+8. Energy Performance Certifica Energy Performance Certificat e which is less YES 9.
+Issues that may have affected d your property а. property while you have own No If you have answered yes, is insurance claim? the damage the subject of any / outstanding b.
+Are you aware of the existent ce of asbestos in your propert ease give details: :y ?
 No 10.
-Services a. a.
-Please tick which services are connected to your property and give details of supplier: and give details of f the Services Connected Supplier Gas or liquid petroleum gas 70 Water mains or private water supply / SCOTTISH V Electricity V Scature fores.
-Mains drainage V 4 Telephone No Cable TV or satellite No.
+Services a.
+Please tick which services ar supplier: e connected to your property and give details of the Services Connected Supplier Gas or liquid petroleum gas Water mains or private water supply Scorrish W 91 6 R Electricity \checkmark 010 Mains drainage Telephone v BT LINE USE. was in Cable TV or satellite , ¢